Is it true that Smolensk peasants went to France to get vaccinated against rabies?

 Read on the topic:

 1. Anne-Valérie Thirion.
-Pasteur et les russes de smolensk
+Pasteur et les Russes de Smolensk

 2. René Vallery-Radot.
 The Life of Pasteur

 3. Institute Pasteur.
-OUR History
+Our history

-If you find a spelling or grammatical error, please inform us of this, highlighting the text with an error and by pressing Ctrl+Enter.
+If you find a spelling or grammatical error, please let us know by highlighting the error text and clicking Ctrl+Enter.

-Share with your friends
+Share with friends

 Our editors will receive the following text: